- Live Session

 “Many global challenges come into sharper focus when they are viewed with the idea of planetary health in mind.”

-ASRI’s transformative approach to human health provides participants with a better understanding of crucial linkages, cause-effect relationships, and feedback loops between environmental change and human health.
-It allows them to recognize and explore how human stewardship of the Earth is a primary determinant of future population health.
+ASRI’s (HIH’s proof of concept partner in Borneo) transformative approach to human health provides participants with a better understanding of crucial linkages, cause-effect relationships, and feedback loops between environmental change and human health.
+It allows them to recognize and explore how human stewardship of Earth is a primary determinant of future population health.